 Part 2: Redesigning Discovery in the AI Era

-Iterate rapidly with AI → validate with customers → build with confidence
+New model when complex: Iterate rapidly with AI → validate with customers → build with confidence.

 The unlock: